Ericsson/paf/README.md

 Issuing the appropriate `setup.py` commands directly also works.
 The Makefile is just a simple wrapper.

-## Test
+## Test Suite

 The unit and component-level test suites depends on the py.test-3 framework.

-To run the test suite, run:
+To run the test suite, issue:
 ```
 make check
 ```